magemello/adf-automation-qa/README.md

 16. Click on 'Create' button.
 17. The dialog is not closed.
 18. The message "There's already a folder with this name.
 Try a different name" is displayed.
-18. The message "There's already a folder with this name.
-Try a different name" is displayed.
-19. Select the folder
+19. Select the folder with your Github username
 20. Open Options window (3 dots)
 21. Click delete